Order in Partial Markov Categories: Conditional inequality

 \paragraph{Standard Borel spaces and subprobability kernels} One can define a pointwise order on parallel maps $f,g : (X,\sigma_X) \to (Y,\sigma_Y)$ in $\BorelSubStoch$ by setting $f \le g$ if and only if $f(T \given x) \le g(T \given x)$ for all points $x \in X$ and measurable sets $T \in \sigma_Y$.
-This pointwise order is a subunital enrichment, see e.g. \cite[Proposition 3.2.7. and Section 3.3.2.]{Cho2019a}.
-The next proposition shows that the conditional preorder coincides with the pointwise order.
+This pointwise order is a subunital enrichment \cite[Proposition 3.2.7. and Section 3.3.2.]{Cho2019a}.
+The next proposition shows that the \kl{conditional preorder} coincides with the pointwise order.

 \begin{proposition} For any two parallel morphisms $f,g : (X,\sigma_X) \to (Y,\sigma_Y)$ in $\BorelSubStoch$, $f \leqprob g$ if and only if $f \leq g$. \end{proposition} \begin{proof} \((\Rightarrow)\) The first implication is immediate from Proposition \ref{prop:least_subunital_enrichment}.